 9 ways to encourage spontaneous, meaningful language

-Pediatric speech-language pathologist Clare Kilbride from Kids Unlimited Therapy Services in Oak Park joined us to discuss communication milestones, red flags for communication, and practical ways to encourage spontaneous, meaningful language.
+Pediatric staff from Kids Unlimited Therapy Services in Oak Park have some practical ways to encourage spontaneous, meaningful language.

 #1: Talk out loud